Pekno/cv-react/DEVELOPER.md

 3. Group translations by feature or section for better organization
 4. Use TypeScript's type system to catch missing translations early
 5. The build optimization works automatically - no need to manually include or exclude sections
+6. For Docker deployment, remember that the application is built during the Docker image creation process
+7. When adding new assets:
+   - For images: Use ES Module imports in your code
+   - For PDFs: Place them in the public/pdf directory and reference with absolute paths